nikodunk/blog/content/how-to-chain-functions-with-await-async.md

 * Then we have `async` function `getEmailOfCourseWithCourseId()` which gets the course's email address from Firestore.
 We don't know how long getting stuff from Firestore will take so it's `async`, and will return (or resolve in promise parlance) the `courseEmail` we need to run the next 2 functions.
 * The next 2 functions, `saveToCloudFirestore()` and `sendEmailInSendgrid()`, _must not_ be run before `getEmailOfCourseWithCourseId()` is run and has returned `courseEmail`, or they will run with `courseEmail` as undefined and everything goes to shit. **By passing in `courseEmail` that is `await`ing the function `getEmailOfCourseWithCourseId()` above**, these functions (and the if operator) will wait until that has happened (aka promise has resolved), then run.
 * Finally, `res.send()` must not be sent until `saveToCloudFirestore()` and `sendEmailInSendgrid()` have been run and returned their values, otherwise our whole cloud function will interrupt before the work is done.
 For this, we save the `saveToCloudFireStore()` and `sendEmailInSendgrid()` responses (the stuff they return) into a variable _whose sole purpose is to mark when the above function as done_.
 This in a sense replaces a `.then()`: it waits till both of these variables (`savedToCloud` and `sentEmail`) "have arrived" (aka their Promise has been resolved), then runs `res.send()` with them.
-* For readability's sake, I have **removed try/catch wrappings** here that you should be doing in practice.
-You should never not catch errors, but makes the async/await concept way easier to understand.
+* For readability's sake, I have **removed the try/catch wrappings** here that you should be doing in practice.
+You should never not catch errors, but removing them makes the async/await concept easier to understand.

 {{< highlight javascript >}}